nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/mom_system_messaging.rst

   Point
    * The primary key is the column that stores the ID that uniquely identifies the message.
    * The attribute information of the table defines the columns corresponding to each item of the message to be sent.
-   * Define common items (update user ID, update date, etc.) according to each project method.
+   * Define common items (update user ID, update date, etc.) according to each project architecture.

   INS_PROJECT_SEND_MESSAGE
    ================================ ======================